top of page

 Hi, welcome to my website!
 My name is Jamie.
 I am a qualified therapist registered with the British Association of Counselling and Psychotherapy (BACP) accredited by the Professional Standards Authority.

 I have worked with adults and young people in education and as a therapist for over twenty years.
-I offer in-person one-to-one short and long-term counselling and psychotherapy in Brighton at my private practice room in Hanover, and outdoors and at Aashna Counselling and Psychotherapy in North Finchley, North London.
+I offer in-person one-to-one short and long-term counselling and psychotherapy in Brighton at my private practice room in Hanover, outdoors, and at Aashna Counselling and Psychotherapy in North Finchley, North London.

 I work mindfully of intersectionality, cultural diversity, beliefs and values and am experienced working with: